Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Added Lincoln province.
+- Added the option of playing grand strategy battles with base-building available.

 * Terrain
 - Tree and rock tiles now contain 500 of their respective resource, instead of 100.